followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxFileUploader/1 Configuration/onProgress.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [uploaded](/Documentation/ApiReference/UI_Widgets/dxFileUploader/Events/#uploaded) event.
+A function that is executed when a file segment is uploaded.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action when a segment of a file has been uploaded.

 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->